Blog

 What is the main difference between social listening and social intelligence?

 Social listening is the foundational process of aggregating data to see what is being said.
-Social intelligence is a mature operating model that uses AI to analyze that data into meaningful insights, connecting social conversations to definitive business impact.
+Social intelligence is a mature operating model that uses AI to analyse that data into meaningful insights, connecting social conversations to definitive business impact.

 How does multimodal data improve brand risk management?